Quantum Communication Complexity of Regularized Linear Regression Protocols: Acknowledgements

 \section{Acknowledgements}

 The author gratefully acknowledges insightful discussions with Dr. Changpeng Shao and Dr. Shantanav Chakraborty.
-This research was supported by MEXT Q-LEAP JPMXS0120319794, JPMXS0120351339, and JST SPRING, Grant Number JPMJSP2125.
 The author, S. M., would like to take this opportunity to thank the ``THERS Make New Standards Program for the Next Generation Researchers.''